Unbelievable: Missy Gators forced to replay game against New Hope - The Vicksburg Post

 Unbelievable: Missy Gators forced to replay game against New Hope

-A protest by New Hope softball coaches Tuesday against Vicksburg paid off, as state officials are now forcing the two teams to replay the deciding game of their playoff series; a game Vicksburg won.
+A protest by New Hope softball coaches Tuesday against Vicksburg paid off, as state officials are now forcing the two teams to replay the deciding game of their playoff series — a game Vicksburg won.

-Late in the series-clinching game, after a two-run home run by Vicksburg’s Lexi Kistler, New Hope coach Casey Finch-Halford protested the game’s result due to the fact Vicksburg provided the wrong type of game balls for use in the games.
+Late in the series-clinching game, after a two-run home run by Vicksburg’s Lexi Kistler, New Hope coach Casey Finch-Halford protested the game’s result due to the fact Vicksburg provided the wrong type of game balls.

-The Missy Gators went on to win the third and deciding game 9-6 to advance to round three of the MHSAA Class 5A softball playoffs.
+The Missy Gators went on to win the third and deciding game 9-6 to advance to round three of the MHSAA Class 5A playoffs.

 The protest was upheld by state officials in a ruling Wednesday.

 The game will be replayed Thursday at 6 p.m. at Vicksburg’s field.
-The winner will advance to the third round of the MHSAA Class 5A softball playoff.
+The winner will advance to the third round of the MHSAA Class 5A playoffs and face Saltillo in a best-of-three series starting Friday.

 The Vicksburg Post is seeking additional information from Vicksburg Warren School District and state athletic officials.